tekmarglobal/dart-api-client/docs/ProductApi.md

 <a name="apiproductaddtofavoritelistpost"></a>
 # **ApiProductAddToFavoriteListPost**
-> RestResultOfProductServiceFavoriteListResponse ApiProductAddToFavoriteListPost (ProductServiceFavoriteRequest body = null)
+> RestResultOfProductServiceFavoriteListResponse ApiProductAddToFavoriteListPost (ProductServiceFavoriteRequest productServiceFavoriteRequest = null)